Photographic filter: Photographic uses

+Colorless / Neutral

 Clear and ultraviolet

 Clear filters, also known as window glass filters or optical flats, are transparent and (ideally) perform no filtering of incoming light.
 The only use of a clear filter is to protect the front of a lens.

 Clear glass will absorb some UV.

 UV filters are used to block invisible ultraviolet light, to which most photographic sensors and film are at least slightly sensitive.
 The UV is typically recorded as if it were blue light, so this non-human UV sensitivity can result in an unwanted exaggeration of the bluish tint of atmospheric haze or, even more unnaturally, of subjects in open shade lit by the ultraviolet-rich sky.

 Normally, the glass or plastic of a camera lens is practically opaque to short-wavelength UV, but transparent to long-wavelength (near-visible) UV.
 A UV filter passes all or nearly all of the visible spectrum but blocks virtually all ultraviolet radiation.
 (Most spectral manipulation filters are named for the radiation they pass; green and infrared filters pass their named colors, but a UV filter blocks UV.)
 It can be left on the lens for nearly all shots: UV filters are often used mainly for lens protection in the same way as clear filters.
 A strong UV filter, such as a Haze-2A or UV17, cuts off some visible light in the violet part of the spectrum, and has a pale yellow color; these strong filters are more effective at cutting haze, reduce purple fringing in digital cameras, and can subtly darken pale blue skies – which improves contrast between sky and clouds.
 Strong UV filters are also sometimes used for warming color photos taken in shade with daylight-type film.
 They were originally developed to increase contrast in airborne surveillance photography, and were adopted by mountaineering photographers to remedy the strong UV at high altitude.

 While in certain cases, such as harsh environments, a protection filter may be necessary, there are also downsides to this practice.
 Arguments for the use of protection filters include: